TorSalve/jamborette-hjemmeside/pages/en/registration/registration.md

 # How to register and your group
 Final registration is now open.
 You register your group using the following form: [Registration](/en/registration/final-registration).
+In the form, you must state the final number of participants, as well as fill in practical information regarding food and the hike.
+Based on the data provided, the final bill will be generated.

 Are you a helper?
 Read more about registration for volunteers [here](/en/registration/volunteer).

 # What does the price include?
 It costs €165 to join from 20 July until 27 July.
 Participants who wish to participate in fewer days pay €30 per night.
-The price is determined after the camp has to run around, so that there is money to cover the costs of activities, equipment and catering.
+The price is determined after the camp has to run around, so that there is money to cover the costs of activities, equipment and food.
 Children under 4 years old do not pay.

-A deposit of €50 per registered person has been charged for pre-registration.
-The deposit will be deducted from the final price for your group.
-In case of cancellation, the deposit is not refunded.
-The final payment will be made shortly before the camp.

 # Cubcamp
 Tydal Jamborette 2024 offers cubs, minis and juniors (6-12 years old) to participate in a shortened camp.